Practical Nursing Certificate

 The program has full approval of the Ohio Board of Nursing.
 The graduate is eligible to take the National Council Licensing Exam for Practical Nurses.
 Graduates are then encouraged to continue their education through articulation into the Associate Degree Nursing Program.

-Some applicants may choose to extend their course of study beyond the usual one-year plan due to academic deficiencies, employment commitments, or personal choice.
+Applicants must be 18 years of age or older prior to entering the first practical nursing clinical course.
+Some students may choose to extend their course of study beyond the usual one-year plan due to academic deficiencies, employment commitments, or personal choice.
 If a student extends their course of study beyond the one-year time frame, the student is responsible to notify the Nursing Department.
+The student is expected to complete the practical nursing clinical coursework within two years of beginning the first semester of the Practical Nursing Program.

 To be eligible for a Practical Nurse Certificate, a student must have received a grade of “C” or better in all required coursework.